Billy Haynes is a content writer and founder of HD Writing Co. A practiced gardener, Billy's articles often focus on gardening techniques.

-Larvae of the cabbage looper matures into a thick green caterpillar that has white stripes on the side.
+Larvae of the cabbage looper mature into a thick green caterpillar that has white stripes on the side.
 The head is thinner than the rest of the body.
-When fully matured, cabbage loopers can be 2-inches long.
+When fully matured, cabbage loopers can be 2 inches long.
 After the cabbage looper pupates, it turns into a gray-brown moth.

 These pests damage plants as they chew the foliage and leave holes and jagged edges on leaves.
 Luckily, this common garden pest is large enough to spot visually.

 - Place row covers at time of planting.